Gerhard Armauer Hansen: Life

 Hansen was born in Bergen, Norway, and attended the Bergen Cathedral School.
 He worked at Rikshospitalet in Christiania (now Oslo) and as a doctor in Lofoten.
-In 1868 Hansen returned to Bergen to study leprosy while working at Lungegård Hospital (Lungegårdshospitalet) with Daniel Cornelius Danielssen, a noted expert.
+In 1868 Hansen returned to Bergen to study leprosy while working at Lungegård Hospital with Daniel Cornelius Danielssen, a noted expert.

 Leprosy was regarded as largely hereditary or otherwise miasmic in origin.
-Hansen concluded on the basis of epidemiological studies that leprosy was a specific disease with a specific cause.
+Hansen concluded on the basis of epidemiological studies that leprosy was a communicable disease with a specific cause.
 In 1870–71 Hansen travelled to Bonn and Vienna to gain the training necessary for him to prove his hypothesis.
 In 1873, he announced the discovery of Mycobacterium leprae in the tissues of all people with the condition, although he did not identify them as bacteria, and received little support.
 The discovery was made with a "new and better" microscope.

 In 1879 Hansen gave tissue samples to Albert Neisser, who then successfully stained the bacteria and announced his findings in 1880, claiming to have discovered the disease-causing organism.
-There was some dispute between Neisser and Hansen, Hansen as discoverer of the bacillus and Neisser as identifier of it as the etiological agent.
 Neisser tried to downplay the assistance of Hansen.
 Hansen's claim was weakened by his failure to produce a pure microbiological culture in an artificial medium, or to prove that the rod-shaped organisms were infectious.
 Further, Hansen had attempted to infect at least one female patient with the nodular form of leprosy without consent, and although no damage was caused, the case ended up in court and Hansen lost his post at the hospital.
 The case helped introduce informed consent for medical research in Norway.

 Hansen remained medical officer for leprosy in Norway and it was through his efforts that the leprosy acts of 1877 and 1885 were passed, leading to a steady decline of the disease in Norway from 1,800 known cases in 1875 to just 575 cases in 1901.

 Hansen had had syphilis since the 1860s but died of heart disease.
 He was an atheist.